airlift/aircompressor/README.md

 # Users

-This library is used in projects such as Presto (https://prestosql.io), a distributed SQL engine.
+This library is used in projects such as Trino (https://trino.io), a distributed SQL engine.